The Growing Urgency to Improve Indoor Air Quality in Schools

 To effectively reduce allergens and create a healthier classroom environment, it’s essential to first identify the primary asthma triggers commonly found in schools.
 Understanding these triggers will help guide the actions needed to minimise their presence, ensuring a safer, more comfortable space for all students.

-So, what are the main asthma triggers to watch out for in schools?
+The main asthma triggers to watch out for in schools:

 - Dust mites: These microscopic creatures thrive in warm, humid environments and are commonly found in carpets, soft furnishings, and bedding